mboy29/RedTetris_42/REAMDE.md

 3. **Piece Movements**:
    - Pieces move down at a constant speed.
-   - Player-initiated movements include left, right, down, and rotation.
+   - Player-initiated movements include:
+      - Left and right arrows: Horizontal move to the right or left
+      - Top arrow: Rotation (only one direction is enough)
+      - Down arrow: Fall towards the pile
    - Spacebar allows direct placement of a piece.

 ## Technical Architecture (V.2)